thisiscetin/ttt_qlearning/README.md

 This command should create a binary in `bin/` folder name `game`.

 ## Running the game
-After running the command from the root folder,
+After running the command from the base (ttt_qlearning) folder,

 ```
 > bin/game